 This fall, the first of approximately 552,931 people in public service jobs hope to receive Public Service Loan Forgiveness (PSLF), according to a report from The Washington Post.

-The program, which provides student loan forgiveness for public servants who make at least 10 years of consecutive federal student loan payments, was instituted during the administration of President George W. Bush.
+The program, which provides student loan forgiveness for public servants who make at least 10 years of federal student loan payments, was instituted during the administration of President George W. Bush.
 Now, it’s under threat from the administration of President Donald Trump.